What is the CIA Triad in Cybersecurity?

 Evolving Threats

-Cyberattacks continue to grow necessitating more advanced techniques for ensuring confidentiality, integrity, and availability.
+Cyberattacks continue to grow and necessitate more advanced techniques for ensuring confidentiality, integrity, and availability.
 Ransomware and exfiltrations are increasing in frequency and sophistication.
-Combating these threats requires renewed diligence, CIA Triad compliance, and strong backup and disaster recovery strategies.
+Combating these threats requires renewed diligence, security practices grounded in CIA Triad principles, and strong backup and disaster recovery strategies.

 Emerging Challenges